 Tina Dearmin Rosenberg (’92) is a preschool teacher at the Santa Rosa Junior College Children’s Center.

 W. Chris Rostel (’96) is program manager for the special products group at Deposition Sciences, Inc. in Santa Rosa.
+He is also a realtor with Coldwell Banker Residential Brokerage.

 Lou Sanchez-Chopitea (’88) is a senior quality analyst engineer at Riverbed Technology in Sunnyvale.
 He was formerly a software engineer at Xilinx in San Jose. and a control systems programmer at the Stanford Linear Accelerator Center.